groveld/groveld.github.io/_posts/2015/2015-09-06-htaccess-snippets.md

 ```

 ### Prevent Framing the Site

-This prevents the website to be framed (i.e. put into an `iframe` tag), when still allows framing for a specific URI.
+This prevents the site to be framed (i.e. put into an `iframe` tag), when still allows framing for a specific URI.

 ```
 SetEnvIf Request_URI "/starry-night" allow_framing=true